hoxu/git-big/README.md

 4. A symlink is written in its place, pointing to the above
 5. The symlink is added to git index

-## Tasks

-* mv support like in git annex
-* hook that removes .git/gig/objects/sha256 when no links to them exist in HEAD

 ## Pros and cons

 Pros: